 The system is completely autonomous and the user experience is comfortable, safe and effortless.

-With stackers and Semi-Automated systems a driver or a valet should maneuver the car into the system and walk out to a platform or narrow walk.
-From those obviuos reasons, stackers and Semi-automated systems are not the best solutions for all developments.
-Medical institutions, where some patients have limited mobilty and can’t walk in narrow sapces, are a good exmaple for such.
+With stackers and Semi-Automated systems, a driver or a valet should maneuver the car into the system and walk out to a platform or narrow walk.
+From those obvious reasons, stackers and Semi-automated systems are not the best solutions for all developments.
+Medical institutions, where some patients have limited mobilty and can’t walk in narrow sapces, are a good exmaple to such.